How Do I Become an Airplane Mechanic?

 Work at an FAA Repair Station

 Another path prospective airplane mechanics can take is working under an FAA-certified mechanic at an FAA repair station or fixed-base operator.
-Eighteen months of supervised work experience is required for an airframe or powerplant certificate, or both can be earned over 30 months.
+18 months of supervised work experience is required for an airframe or power-plant certificate, or both can be earned over 30 months.
 The FAA requires documentation of experience, which can include pay stubs or a log book endorsed by the supervisor.

 Join the Military

 Training for prospective airplane mechanics also is available through several occupational specialties in the U.S. military.
 However, those who chose this route can't apply their training time when applying for FAA certification; they can only count time they spent working in their military occupational specialty after training was completed.